WICG/storage-buckets/explainer.md

 ## Enumerating buckets

-An origin can get a list of all its storage buckets.
+An origin can get a list of all its storage buckets (aside from the default).

 ```javascript
 const bucketNames = await navigator.storageBuckets.keys();
 console.log(bucketNames);  // [ "drafts", "inbox" ]
 ```

-This function is provided for debugging / logging purposes, and may have significant performance implications.

 ## Getting a bucket's quota usage